BaNavyBlue/gygaxian-entity/README.md

 Race is selected next since race choice can modify stats.
 Only viable races based on stats will be availble.
 # Class:
 Class is limited by Race and Stats.
 Like race, only viable classes based on race and stats will be available.
+# Stat Tables:
+Stat Tables are generated and printed.

 # Character Writen.
 The current code saves the generated character in the /characters folder as \<chosen name\>.json